duerrfk/skp/README.md

 # Performing Model Checking

 1. Change to the directory of the algorithm you want to check.
-2. Translate the PlusCal algorithm description to TLA+ by calling the script ```compile.sh```.
+2. Translate the PlusCal formulation to TLA+ by calling the script ```compile.sh```.
 3. Start model checking using the TLC model checker by calling the script ```check.sh```.

 # Algorithms

 The algorithms _criticalsection1_ to _criticalsection4_ are initial attempts to solve the critical section problem.
-Intentionally, all of these examples have some problem and fail to implement at least one of the desired properties of the critical section problem (mutual exclusion, freedom from deadlocks or starvation).
+Intentionally, all of these examples have some problem and fail to implement at least one of the desired properties of the critical section problem (mutual exclusion, freedom from deadlocks, freedom from starvation).
 These imperfect algorithms are used to demonstrate how model checking can help to reveal these problems.

 Algorithm _criticalsection5dekker_ is **Dekker's algorithm**, which provides a complete solution for the critical section problem guaranteeing mutual exclusion, freedom from deadlocks, and freedom from starvation with two processes.